Then, teaching [his disciples]

 used this story: "Suppose you went to a friend's house at midnight, wanting to borrow three loaves of bread.
 You say to him, 'A friend of mine has just arrived for a visit, and I have nothing for him to eat.'
 And suppose he calls out from his bedroom, 'Don't bother me.
 The door is locked for the night, and my family and I are all in bed.
 I can't help you.'
 But I tell you this — though he won't do it for friendship's sake, if you keep knocking long enough, he will get up and give you whatever you need because of your shameless persistence."

 — Luke 11:5-8 NLT

-One of the ways the Rabbi's often reasoned with people in Jesus' day was by comparing a lesser thing with a greater one.
-In this example, Jesus uses this same practice.
-He uses a principle of human perseverance with a neighbor and emphasizes that if this is true among human neighbors, how much more will it be true of our perseverance with requesting the action of God?
+One of the ways the rabbis often reasoned with people in Jesus' day was by comparing a lesser thing with a greater one.
+In this example, Jesus used the same practice.
+He used a principle of human perseverance with a neighbor and emphasized that if perseverance is effective among human neighbors, how much more will it be true of our perseverance when requesting the action of God?
 If someone keeps asking, the person may grant the request just to avoid the embarrassment of not helping.
-If that is true of sinful people, how much more will we receive gracious things from our heavenly Father who longs to give good gifts to his children!
+If that is true of requests made to sinful people, how much more will we receive gracious things from our heavenly Father who longs to give good gifts to his children!

 Related Scripture Readings

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.